tenstorrent/tt-forge-fe/docs/src/getting_started.md

 ## Installing a Wheel and Running an Example

 This section walks you through downloading and installing a wheel.
-You can install the wheel wherever you would like if it's for running a model.
+You can install the wheel wherever you would like if it is for running a model.

 1. Make sure you are in an active virtual environment.
 This walkthrough uses the same environment you activated to look at TT-SMI in the [Configuring Hardware](#configuring-hardware) section.